powersync-community/new-relic/METRICS.md

 - Not exposed directly in metrics.
 - Logs show replication backlog progress (Replicating …, Flushed updates).
 You can parse these via NR Log Parsing rules to derive queue size if exposed.
 - Alternative: Use `powersync_replication_lag_seconds` as a proxy (lag = effectively unprocessed queue).
-- Record logs from individual clients (in the JS sdk: `PowerSyncDatabase.getUploadQueueStats`) to track their specific queue sizes.
+- Record logs from individual clients either via the SDK (e.g., PowerSyncDatabase.getUploadQueueStats) or by tracking the local SQLite ps_crud table.

 ### Processing latency

-- Also not a direct metric.
+- Not directly exposed as a metric.
 - Use `powersync_replication_lag_seconds` for replication latency.
 - Optionally parse logs for “Flushed … updates” timestamps to approximate processing times.

 ### Error rates

-- The various *_total counters like powersync_operations_synced_total for successful operations synced.
+- Use various `*_total` counters, such as powersync_operations_synced_total, to track successful operations synced.
 - From logs: look for "level":"error" messages, count grouped by time.
-- Dashboard widget: Log count query (NRQL: `SELECT count(*) FROM Log WHERE service='PowerSync' AND level='error' TIMESERIES`).
+- Dashboard widget: Log count query (NRQL: `SELECT count(*) FROM Log WHERE service='powersync' AND level='error' TIMESERIES`).

 ### Retry counts

-- Not in the Prometheus metrics.
+- Not directly exposed as a metric.
-- Parse logs for “retry” keywords and count occurrences.
+- Parse logs for 'retry' keywords and count occurrences.

 ### Active connections